Assessment of Student Work

 Midterm exams and/or reviews in core courses let students gauge their understanding of course material.
 Midterm exams also give students practice managing time restrictions and exam anxiety.

 Final exams must be written before course registrations expire and must be conducted and received by qualified supervisors.
-Final exams may be written at an ADLC campus, but students must call ahead to schedule writing times because of space limitations.
-Students writing at an ADLC campus must have all assignments in and marked before booking their exams.
 If a student scores less than 40% on a final exam, marks for course work are not considered when the final grade is determined.

+ADLC requires students to write all exams at their registering school.
 ADLC reserves the right to approve supervisors selected by students or to request that students write their final exams at an ADLC-approved writing centre.
-ADLC releases the print exam or access to the online exam to an approved supervisor or contact person after receiving all lessons and/or assignments from the student.
+ADLC releases the print exam or access to the online exam to an approved supervisor or contact person after receiving required lessons and/or assignments from the student.

-Special arrangements may be made for students with medical and/or learning disabilities, but requests for special consideration must be made to ADLC before the scheduled exam.
-Special considerations may involve extra time, oral delivery, or use of a scribe (accommodations as defined by Alberta Education for Grade 12 Diploma Examinations).
+Special arrangements may be made for students with medical and/or learning disabilities, but requests for special consideration must be made to ADLC prior to scheduling exams.
+Special accommodations will be granted as defined by Alberta Education.

-Students may use a computer and word-processing program to construct and print written responses for final exams.
+Students may use a computer and word-processing program to compose and print written responses for final exams.
 However, students must not have access to the Internet or other files when taking exams.

 Students seeking admission to post-secondary institutions such as universities, colleges, or technical institutions should plan to complete courses and write final exams by early June, as outlined in the Significant Dates for ADLC Students at www.adlc.ca.
 This ensures adequate time for results to be processed and official transcripts to be issued by Alberta Education.